LIVE MORE LIFE, BE MORE iIrish

 By: J. Michael Finn

-Historians have noted that one reason for the success of American Revolution was that the British Army was unable to supply sufficient troops to the American colonies to adequately put down the revolution (the British were forced to employ the Hessians, who were German mercenaries).
+Historians have noted that one reason for the success of the American Revolution was that the British Army was unable to supply sufficient troops to the American colonies to adequately put down the revolution (the British were forced to employ the Hessians, who were German mercenaries).
 Why were the British so shorthanded?

 The reason was they had committed too many troops to Ireland.
 Ireland was partially responsible for winning the American Revolution.